 Protect Your Land

-Over the last thirty years, rapid population growth and subsequent commercial and residential development has led to the loss of thousands of acres of agricultural lands, forests, wetlands, wildlife habitats and other natural resources in the Commonwealth, and has adversely affected many historical and cultural aspects of life here.
-Virginia’s population is projected to continue to grow, ultimately putting precious open space at further risk.
+Over the last thirty years, rapid population growth and subsequent commercial and residential development have led to the loss of thousands of acres of agricultural lands, forests, wetlands, wildlife habitats, and other natural resources in the Commonwealth.
+This has adversely affected many historical and cultural aspects of life here.
+Virginia’s population is projected to continue growing, ultimately putting precious open space at further risk.

 Do you own land that you want to protect from development?
 A conservation easement may be what you are looking for.
 No matter the size of your property, Land Trust of Virginia is here to guide you through the process and develop an easement that suits your family’s needs and will protect your land in perpetuity.